3D Print QR Codes That Actually Scan

 Best Size for a 3D Printed QR Code

-Choose module size, quiet zone, and overall dimensions that survive printing.
+Choose QR square size, clear border, and overall dimensions that survive printing.

 How to Make a Scannable 3D QR Code

-A practical workflow for turning a QR into something that still scans after fabrication.
+A practical process for turning a QR into something that still scans after fabrication.

 Emboss vs Engrave QR Code